Miltonly/Streets/Manley Lane

 Which schools serve Manley Lane?

-Public elementary draws to Chris Hadfield Public School, which is on the street itself.
-Catholic elementary students attend Guardian Angels Catholic Elementary School, a four-minute drive.
-Secondary Catholic catchment is St. Francis Xavier Catholic Secondary School, six minutes away.
+Public elementary students attend Chris Hadfield Public School, which is walkable from the street.
+Catholic elementary draws to Guardian Angels Catholic Elementary School, a four-minute drive.
+Secondary catchment includes St. Francis Xavier Catholic Secondary School.

 How far is Manley Lane from Toronto?